Information for Employers

 Internship NZ has worked with the New Zealand Immigration Service to develop a work experience/internship programme that will enable skilled students from overseas to work in NZ for six months or longer.

 Internships are compulsory in many overseas study programmes at universities, technology institutes and polytechnics.
 To stand out from the mass, a rising number of students take on internship placements abroad.
 International experience is extremely valuable when applying for a position after graduating.

 As an employer you may be offered interns who can intern unpaid (rarely) or who may require payment (wages).
 A number of students are financially supported by their institutes to accomplish an internship overseas.

-The students have been pre-screened by Internship NZ for this programme, so that you can be assured that all legal and programme requirements are met.
+The students have been pre-screened by Internship NZ for this programme, so that you can be assured that programme requirements are met.
 They are highly motivated, well qualified and will be eager, in the years to come, to continue professional and commercial contacts as they take on positions of prominence in their fields

 Demand for internships in New Zealand are in the following areas: